Solviento/notes/FINANCE/00-finance-brief.md

 **Liquidity**

 - defines the health of a company and how fast a company can liquidate assets into cash

-Snapshot of a Co's position on 1 day

-Assets minus Equity

 **Receivables** - money a company can receive from people